-In terms of mission objective the scenarios should refer to 'infantry' instead of 'troops This was a correction which was applied to some of the scenarios but not all of them.
-If you're in dout about whether 'troops' is being use as a general reference to unis of creatures which run around on lot or units chosen from the Traci section of the army list, you can list by checking to see if the reference capitalised.
-If it says 'Troops' II probably referring to the army list. says 'troops' it's probably referring infantry in a more general sense (including Elites and so on).
+A In terms of mission objectives the scenarios should refer to 'infantry' instead of 'troops'.
+This was a correction which was applied to some of the scenarios but not all of them.
+If you're in doubt about whether 'troops' is being used as a general reference to units of creatures which run around on foot or units chosen from the Troops section of the army list, you can tell by checking to see if the reference is capitalised.
+If it says 'Troops' it's probably referring to the army list.
+If it says 'troops' it's probably referring to infantry in a more general sense (including Elites and so on).

-Q Does the Orks' kustom for field projector have an effects on hand-to-had combat or shooting inside th 'bubble'?
+Does the Orks' kustom force field projector have any effects on hand-to-hand combat or shooting inside the 'bubble'?

-A No, the force field only and shots originating outside to area of the field.
-It has effect on hand-to-hand combile shooting inside it.
-Since of Ch couple think he m Andy) chang throug have b some use wh vehicle's Ignore th addition, i just limite stated on taken by vehicles th upgrades'
+A No, the force field only affects shots originating outside the area of the field.
+It has no effect on hand-to-hand combat or shooting inside it.